here-news/poc/services/ARCHITECTURE.md

 ## Overview

+> **Status**
+>
+> The runtime pipeline (extraction, cleaning, entity resolution, semantization,
+> persistence) now lives in the Cloud Run deployment housed at
+> `../here-extraction-service`.
+This document remains as contract-level
+> documentation for how HN4 interacts with that service (Pub/Sub topics,
+> Firestore documents, GCS artifacts).
+The Python modules alongside this file
+> are deprecated snapshots preserved for reference only.

 The HN4 service pipeline extracts, validates, and semantically analyzes web content through a multi-stage processing chain.
 The architecture is designed to be **site-agnostic**, working across any news website without hardcoded site-specific logic.

 ## System Flow